 Side sprayers fit into holes in faucet bases, sink backsplashes, or drilled holes in countertops.

-Side sprayers are flexible.
+They are flexible.
 But they do take up extra countertops, sink aprons, or mounting plate space.

-3. Counterbore Configuration
+3. Counterbore configuration

 The sink’s pre-drilled holes—the number and configuration—are an important factor when choosing a faucet.